LiteObject/nlp-beginner-guide/nlp-technical-guide.md

 ### 5. Language Models
 These predict the next word in a sequence, helping computers understand natural language patterns.

+> **Note:** We explained this concept as "super-smart autocomplete systems" in our [beginner guide](./README.md#12-language-models--the-brain-behind-modern-ai).
+Here we'll explore the technical implementation.

 **Example:**
 - Given "The weather is very", predict "hot", "cold", "nice", etc.